Digital Transgender Archive

 The Sir Lady Java collection features images, promotional materials, and flyers advertising female impersonator Sir Lady Java.
 The collection highlights Sir Lady Java's activity from the 1960s to the 1980s.

-From Institution(s): Houghton Library, Harvard University, Transas City
+From Institution(s): Houghton Library, Harvard University, Transas City, ONE Archives at the USC Libraries, Louise Lawrence Transgender Archive

 South Africa Media Coverage (via Gender Dynamix)